jphill01/HACSim.R/README.md

 In utilizing HACSim, the following publications may be of interest and worth citing:

 **Phillips, J.D.**, Gwiazdowski, R.A., Ashlock, D. and Hanner, R. (2015).
 An exploration of sufficient sampling effort to describe intraspecific DNA barcode haplotype diversity: examples from the ray-finned fishes (Chordata: Actinopterygii). *DNA Barcodes*, **3**: 66-73.
+DOI: 10.1515/dna-2015-0008

 **Phillips, J.D.**, Gillis, D.J. and Hanner, R.H.
 (2019).
 Incomplete estimates of genetic diversity within species: Implications for DNA barcoding. *Ecology and Evolution*, , 9(5): 2996-3010.
+DOI: 10.1002/ece3.4757